My Hero Academia: Two Heroes: Home media

 My Hero Academia: Two Heroes was released on Blu-ray and DVD in Japan on February 13, 2019.
 The Blu-ray "Plus Ultra" limited edition contains an original video animation of No. 0 All Might: Rising manga and a newly recorded picture drama of the barbeque scene shown in the film's end credits.
 "Plus Ultra" sold 10,603 units which topped the charts on its release week, while the DVD sold 7,387 units which ranked second in its first week of release.
 The Blu-ray standard edition sold 1,279 units while the DVD sold 1,943 units on its first week of release.

-Funimation released the film on Blu-ray and DVD in North America on March 26, 2019, and in Australia and New Zealand on May 8; while Manga Entertainment released it on standard edition Blu-ray and DVD, as well as a limited edition Steelbook Blu-ray, in the United Kingdom and Ireland on April 8.
-Crunchyroll released the film along with My Hero Academia: Heroes Rising (2019) and My Hero Academia: World Heroes' Mission (2021) on Blu-ray and DVD in a single pack, collectively titled My Hero Academia: 3-Movie Collection, in the United Kingdom on February 6, 2023.
+Funimation released the film on Blu-ray and DVD in North America on March 26, 2019, and in Australia and New Zealand on May 8; while Manga Entertainment released it on standard edition Blu-ray and DVD, as well as a limited edition SteelBook Blu-ray, in the United Kingdom and Ireland on April 8.
+Crunchyroll released the film along with My Hero Academia: Heroes Rising (2019) and My Hero Academia: World Heroes' Mission (2021) on a bundled Blu-ray and DVD, collectively titled My Hero Academia: 3-Movie Collection, in the United Kingdom on February 6, 2023, and is streaming it in the United States, Canada, the United Kingdom, Ireland, Australia, New Zealand, the Nordic countries, and the Caribbean region on August 17.

 Bigscreen, a virtual reality theater company, made My Hero Academia: Two Heroes viewable in virtual reality headsets, which became available on pay-per-view on May 8, 2020, and later on video on demand.
 Netflix began streaming the film in India and the Philippines on May 15, 2021.